How To Find The Right Surf Camp For Me

 10. Do you have flexibility in your travel dates?

-“Surf hotels” will give you the opportunity to book a “3-day trip”.
+“Surf hotels” will allow you to book a “3-day trip”.
 If, for example, you want to hike a volcano for 2 days, then learn to surf for another 3 days, and then go visit a colonial city for the last day.
-Other types of surf camps like surf travel companies or all-inclusive camps typically have specific dates for the start and the end of the trip.
-This does have the advantage of providing a “group atmosphere”.
-It is quite different when all the travellers start and end their trip at the same time, creating an undeniable connection.
+Other surf camps, like surf travel companies or all-inclusive camps, typically have specific dates for the start and the end of the trip.
+This does have the advantage of providing a “group atmosphere.”
+It is quite different when all guests start and end their trip at the same time, creating an undeniable connection.

 Try Barefoot Premium